j50n/deno-proc/site/src/iterables/transformations.md

 # Transformations

-Change data as it flows through your pipeline.
+Transform data as it flows through your pipeline using familiar Array-like methods that work seamlessly with async data streams.

-## map()
+## Understanding map()

-Transform each item:
+The `map()` method transforms each item in your stream, applying a function to every element and returning a new stream with the transformed values:

 <!-- NOT TESTED: Illustrative example -->
 ```typescript